The answer to Facebook, Twitter and YouTube's harassment and fake news problems? Transparency

 I know, a journalist advocating transparency is hardly shocking.

-But the truth is that these company's habits of keeping enforcement team's work confidential doesn't just leave users in the dark and journalists frustrated.
-We've now learned it also sends conspiracy theorists into a frenzy, prompting even more destruction to our public discourse.
+But the truth is that these companies' habits of keeping enforcement teams' work confidential doesn't just leave users in the dark and journalists frustrated.
+We've now learned it also sends conspiracy theorists into a frenzy, prompting even more destruction in our public discourse.

 It's time for Facebook, Twitter, YouTube and others to publicly and openly publish information on each enforcement action.
 Make it available in a database.
 Make it easily searchable.
 Let us see what's going on.